 Venture funding creates a false sense of security.
 Funding masks core problems that simply get bigger as the company gets bigger—in essence, letting you use a sledgehammer when you really should be using a scalpel.
 Founders are much more likely to spend their way out of growth holes when they’re gambling with someone else’s money.

 Meal delivery services like Blue Apron are a prime example of this problem.
-Its average churn rate ended up being so high, all the customer acquisition spend and product add-ons in the world weren’t enough to offset losing such a high number of customers.
+Its average churn rate ended up being so high, that all the customer acquisition spend and product add-ons in the world weren’t enough to offset losing such a high number of customers.

 Is there such a thing as a “good” churn rate?

 According to our studies, the average churn rates for SaaS companies are all over the map—everywhere from 1-20% of MRR (monthly recurring revenue).
 Therefore, a churn rate at the low end (2%) would be considered “good.”

 But that doesn’t tell the whole story.
 Since every company, product, and market is different, it’s impossible to properly compare churn rates across different companies.
 There are just too many factors in play.

 So what benchmarks should subscription companies aim for?
 What is a good churn rate?

 Established companies should aim for steady, low churn

 For established companies and enterprise products that have found product-market fit, revenue churn should be low and stay low.
 Jumping back to our ARPU data from earlier, companies with ARPUs in the $500+ range should have an average churn somewhere in the 2-4% range—but ideally no more than 6%.
 These numbers are backed up in our company age studies—companies over three years old should be in the same range.